shimondoodkin/nodejs-autorestart/README.md

 Yes I also use Nginx as front. (but it is not required).
 I use it to let me in the future to change and integrate different servers seemlessly.
-It is  basicly:  nginx<->nodejs as an upstream. also i have added php-cgi to nginx to use moadmin.php - mongodb db editor. also i've added a log.php , log file viewer so don't even need ssh.
+It is  basicly:  nginx<->nodejs as an upstream. also i have added php-cgi to nginx to use +Rock mongo+ - a mongodb db editor. also i've added a log.php , log file viewer so don't even need ssh.